 Instructions

-- Remove the pork chops from their packaging and pat them completely dry using paper towels (Tuyuin ng mabuti ang mga baboy gamit ang paper towel).
+- Remove the pork chops from their packaging and pat them completely dry using paper towels (Tuyuin ng mabuti ang baboy gamit ang paper towel).
 This step ensures better marinade absorption and browning later.

 - In a large non-metal bowl, combine the soy sauce, calamansi juice, minced garlic, ground black pepper, and brown sugar if using (Sa malaking mangkok na hindi metal, paghaluin ang toyo, kalamansi, bawang, paminta, at asukal kung gagamitin).
 Stir well until the sugar completely dissolves.